-In addition to the expansive curriculum, students benefit from visiting artist and scholar lecture series, professionalization workshops, teaching opportunities and pedagogical training.
-Students also supplement their arts curriculum by taking advantage of the vast resources afforded by a Research 1 university, engaging with world renowned researchers or taking courses in a variety of departments.
-The ASU Museum offers vital opportunities for students to learn from and connect with artists and curators.
+In addition to the expansive curriculum, students benefit from a visiting artist and scholar lecture series, professionalization workshops, teaching opportunities and pedagogical training.
+Students also supplement their arts curriculum by taking advantage of the vast resources afforded by a Research 1 university, engaging with world-renowned researchers or taking courses in a variety of departments.
+The ASU Art Museum offers vital opportunities for students to learn from and connect with artists and curators.

-Graduate students are provided world class individual studio space at Grant Street Studios (https://art.asu.edu/galleries-and-facilities/grant-street-studios), located in the cultural hub of downtown Phoenix.
-This facility is also home to two galleries and enhanced resources including a common wood shop, printmaking presses, photography darkroom, ceramics kilns, computer lab and 3D print lab.
-Students also have access to the vibrant community of museums, galleries, businesses and cultural organizations in Phoenix as well as in nearby Los Angeles, Santa Fe and Denver.
+Graduate students are provided world class studio space at Grant Street Studios (https://art.asu.edu/galleries-and-facilities/grant-street-studios) located in the cultural hub of downtown Phoenix.
+This facility is also home to two galleries and enhanced resources, including a common wood shop, printmaking presses, photography darkroom, ceramics kilns, computer lab and 3D print lab.
+Students also have access to the vibrant community of museums, galleries, businesses, and cultural organizations in Phoenix as well as in nearby Los Angeles, Santa Fe and Denver.

-The Master of Fine Arts program culminates in a solo thesis exhibition in one of the School of Art's galleries (Step Gallery, Northlight Gallery, Harry Wood Gallery).
-In addition to offering one of the most affordable MFA programs nationally, students benefit from various funding opportunities, including teaching assistantships as well as scholarships and awards supporting student travel and research.
-Current special initiatives in the School of Art, including the Global Art School Futures and Arizona Artists' Oral History Project, add dynamic opportunities for the professionalization, collaboration and immersive learning essential to being an artist in the 21st century.
+The Master of Fine Arts program culminates in a solo thesis exhibition in one of the School of Art's galleries (Step Gallery, Northlight Gallery, or Harry Wood Gallery).
+In addition to being one of few tuition funded three-year Master of Fine Arts programs nationally, students also benefit from various funding opportunities including teaching assistantships as well as scholarships and awards supporting student travel and research.
+Special initiatives in the School of Art add dynamic opportunities for the professionalization, collaboration and immersive learning essential to being an artist in the 21st century.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.